Deterministic generation of qudit photonic graph states from quantum emitters

 Future directions this work opens include addressing the question of what the minimal resources are---in terms of the number of emitters and the circuit depth---for the generation of a target qudit graph.
-Similar to the formalism developed to answer these questions along the lines of what was done in the context of qubits~\cite{Li2022}, one could set up a similar approach for qudits.
+One could imagine developing a formalism to answer these questions along the lines of what was done in the context of qubits~\cite{Li2022}.
 Another interesting direction would be to design specific qudit gates for various candidate emitters and to quantify the anticipated performance of the protocols.
 Our protocols could also be combined with new approaches to photonic one-way quantum repeaters based on photonic qudit states~\cite{Zheng_2022} to build error-correction into that approach.

 \acknowledgements We would thank Karl Jansen, Chenxu Liu, and Evangelia Takou for discussions and useful comments.
 SEE acknowledges support by the ARO MURI Quantum Network Science: W91INF-21-2-0214.
 EB acknowledges support by the National Science Foundation (grant nos.
 1741656 and 2137953).
 This work was also supported in part by the Commonwealth Cyber Initiative, an investment in the advancement of cyber R\&D, innovation, and workforce development.